 Monroe glanced uncomfortably at Claire.
-A confession is just what the case needed, but still it was strange seeing it come out like this.
+A confession is just what the case needed, but still, it was strange seeing it come out like this.

 Claire urged, “What happened to Ridley?”

-Monroe then asked, “what went on afterwards?”
+Monroe then asked, “what went on afterward?”

 Darla struggled to catch her composure.
 “Lee didn’t come home right away.
 He was gone for a couple of weeks.
 I knew Lee had killed Ridley, I just knew it.
 Then Lee comes home and shows up with a dog.
 A dog, as if that’s going to make things better!”
 Darla wheezed, rubbing a tissue across her nose.

 “Then on top of it, I have to take care of the stupid thing.
 Lee says I can’t let him off the leash or stop the incense from burning.
 I take a nap… and I swear to God, when I woke up, Ridley was sleeping beside me.
 I didn’t know where the dog went, but Lee came home a few hours later, drunk as I’d ever seen him.
 Lee doesn’t get mad very often, but when he does, it’s pretty bad.
 He was a mean drunk.
 He yanks the dog away and then I hear he got into the accident.
 That’s it, that’s all I know.
 Will I be in trouble?”
 Darla asked, trying to stop crying.

 “No, of course not,” Claire assured her, “we can pull some strings.”